lite3/wordpress-github-sync/README.md

 and fill it out with the data related to the post you're writing.
 Save the post and commit it directly to the repository.
 After the post is added to WordPress, an additional commit will be added to the repository, updating the new post with the new information from the database.

-Note that WordPress <--> GitHub Sync will *only* import posts from the `master` branch.
+Note that Writing On GitHub will *only* import posts from the `master` branch.
 Changes on other branches will be ignored.

-If WordPress <--> GitHub Sync cannot find the author for a given import, it will fallback to the default user as set on the settings page. **Make sure you set this user before you begin importing posts from GitHub.** Without it set, WordPress <--> GitHub Sync will default to no user being set for the author as well as unknown-author revisions.
+If Writing On GitHub cannot find the author for a given import, it will fallback to the default user as set on the settings page. **Make sure you set this user before you begin importing posts from GitHub.** Without it set, Writing On GitHub will default to no user being set for the author as well as unknown-author revisions.

 ### Custom Post Type & Status Support ###

-By default, WordPress <--> GitHub Sync only exports published posts and pages.
+By default, Writing On GitHub only exports published posts and pages.
 However, it provides a number of [hooks](https://codex.wordpress.org/Plugin_API) in order to customize its functionality.
 Check out the [wiki](https://github.com/mAAdhaTTah/wordpress-github-sync/wiki) for complete documentation for these actions and filters.

 If you want to export additional post types or draft posts, you'll have to hook into the filters `wogh_whitelisted_post_types` or `wogh_whitelisted_post_statuses` respectively.